-If you’ve ever held a Rolex in your hand before, you’ll that they’re fairly heavy timepieces.
+If you’ve ever held a Rolex in your hand before, you’ll notice that they’re fairly heavy timepieces.
 From the movement to the case, Rolex watches are built with very fine materials and end up being noticeably heavy as a result.
 Counterfeit watches should feel significantly light and their cases a bit “flimsier” due to the lower quality of the metals involved in their making.

 While being able to see the inner workings of a Rolex might be really cool in theory, real Rolex watches do not have see-through casebacks—outside of a few rare models from the 1930’s.
 Any watch purporting to be a Rolex while sporting one of these casebacks should not be trusted.

 Outside of the Sea Dweller models, Rolex doesn’t engrave the outside of their casebacks at all.
 If the back of a supposed Rolex case features word, number, or logo engravings then it is most likely an imitation.

 In 2002 Rolex began etching its “crown” logo onto all of its genuine crystals at the 6 o’clock position.
 This tiny dotted insignia is so small and difficult to see at a glance, making it very difficult for counterfeiters to copy.

 It might seem silly to mention, but if there’s any part of the watch case/band that is not made from high-quality metal—if it contains plastic, rubber, or any other material—it is definitely a fake.

 Here are a few things that you can do to protect yourself: